Whether it’s for law enforcement or civilian self-defense pistol, these bad boys are the best handguns in the business.

 The PX4 is an uber-safe, comfortable and reliable handgun that some people overlook, simply because it isn’t as popular as the others on this list.
 Having a manual safety/de-cocker that needs to be disengaged before it can be fired is positive in the minds of some new shooters.

 Plus, once you disengage the safety, you’ll have a long double action trigger, unless you pull the hammer back.
 It is available in 9mm, .40S&W, and .45 auto colt pistol.

 6. Walther CCP

 This is a bit of an oddball to be on this list because it is a different type of handgun.
 Yet, it does have a manual safety, and is a perfect firearm for someone with weaker hands, because of Walther’s “Softcoil” gas-delayed blowback system.

 It is also ideal for shooters who have a hard time pulling the slide back to send a round into the chamber.

 7. KAHR CW9

 Are your favorite handguns on the list?
-Tell us about it in the comment section below!
+Tell us about it in the comments section below!

-Editor’s Note: This post was originally published in April 2016 and has been updated for quality and relevancy
+Editor’s Note: This post was originally published on April 2, 2018, and has been updated for quality and relevancy